llSourcell/AI_Reader/README.md

   bazel test --linkopt=-headerpad_max_install_names \
     syntaxnet/... util/utf8/...
 ```
-2. Run the demo class with an input phrase of your choice
+Step 2 - Run the demo class with an input phrase of your choice

 ```shell
 python test.py find me a restaurant in san francisco